 Lactation Consultant

 Breastfeeding is a lifelong gift that keeps on giving in the form of health to parents and babies.
-Both reap numerous health benefits from breastfeeding, according to the Centers for Disease Control (CDC 2023), including a lowered risk of breast and ovarian cancer for parents and a reduction in ear, respiratory, and gastrointestinal infections for babies.
+Both reap numerous health benefits from breastfeeding, according to the Centers for Disease Control (CDC 2024), including a lowered risk of breast and ovarian cancer for parents and a reduced ear, respiratory, and gastrointestinal infections for babies.
 Public health support for breastfeeding has galvanized in recent years.
-The CDC reported a 10 percent increase in the number of parents who chose to start out breastfeeding their babies between 2004 and 2019, as well as 28.9 percent of hospitals with recommended maternity care practices that support breastfeeding (CDC 2023).
+The CDC reported that between 2021 and 2022, over 83 percent of babies received some breastfeeding, and one in four hospitals had the recommended maternity care practices that support breastfeeding (CDC 2024).

 Professional qualifications for lactation consultants run the gamut from high school graduates with extensive on-the-job training to registered nurses with board certification.
 Many lactation consultants work independently as private practitioners and make house calls to nursing parents and infants postpartum, while others work with parents and newborns in healthcare settings such as hospitals or midwifery clinics.
-While there is currently no occupational data for lactation consultants, registered nurses (RNs) can be classified as lactation consultants, and the number of RNs is on the rise in the United States.
-The Bureau of Labor Statistics (BLS 2022) predicts that 195,400 new RN positions will be needed between 2021 and 2031, a six percent rate of occupational growth that is much faster than the national average.
+While there is currently no occupational data for lactation consultants, registered nurses (RNs) can be classified as lactation consultants, and the number of RNs is rising in the United States.
+The Bureau of Labor Statistics (BLS 2024) predicts that 177,400 new RN positions will be needed between 2022 and 2032, a six percent occupational growth rate much faster than the national average.

 When we think of breastfeeding, we often use the term to describe a mother nursing her child.
 However, it’s crucial to acknowledge that not all lactating individuals identify as women.
 Chestfeeding is a term used to describe the act of feeding a child with milk from one’s chest and is a crucial aspect of breastfeeding discourse.
 This term honors the experiences and identities of non-binary individuals and trans men who may also engage in this intimate act of nourishing their child.
-By using more inclusive language like chestfeeding, a more welcoming and supportive environment can be created for all parents and their nursing journeys.
+More inclusive language like chestfeeding can create a more welcoming and supportive environment for all parents and their nursing journeys.

 Read on to learn more about how to become a lactation consultant.